 - Creating Brain-Friendly Experiences An Interview with Janet Sperstad, CMP.

-- Are we ready to have event neuroscientists?
+- Are we ready for event neuroscientists?
 My take on why we need to embrace psychology and neuroscience in event planning.

 - 100 Books to Become a Behavioral Designer.
 An Ultimate Reading Guide to Designing for Behavior Change by Samuel Saltzer.

 - Why we remember more by reading – especially print – than from audio or video

 - Quiet rest helps us retain detailed memories.
 Research study